Are you interested in our solutions? Please don't hesitate to contact us! We will be glad to help you.

 They also support the automated vehicle in planning individual driving maneuvers, e. g. whether the vehicle should change lanes or not.
 Through connectivity with the cloud, the data contained in the maps are constantly updated enabling inclusion of dynamic factors in travel plans.
 For the so-called road signature, Bosch has developed a pioneering solution for creating key parts of high-definition maps using vehicles’ radar and video sensors, literally as they drive by.

 Are you interested in our solutions?
-Please don't hesitate to contact us!
-We will be glad to help you.
+Then write us a message.
+Our sales team will be happy to help you.

 Start enquiry